Prolonged Power Outage Tips

 - Along with a first-aid kit, be sure to include special medications, prescriptions and sanitation supplies.

-- Have an extra set of car keys, credit cards, and cash on hand.
+- Have extra car keys, credit cards, and cash on hand.

 When the Power Goes Out

-- Turn off any electrical equipment that was in use at the time of the power failure, but leave one light switched on so that you'll know as soon as power is restored.
+- Turn off any electrical equipment used during the power failure, but leave one light switched on so that you'll know as soon as power is restored.

 - Contact your electrical utility to inform them of the outage.
-Save the proper number in your cell phone ahead of time.
+Save the correct number on your cell phone ahead of time.

-- Listen to the local radio for updated information on weather conditions and power restoration.
+- Listen to the local radio for updated weather conditions and power restoration information.

 - Do not open your freezer or fridge unless it is absolutely necessary.
 A full freezer will keep food frozen for 24 to 36 hours if the door remains closed.

-- Indoor temperatures can soar during prolonged summertime power outages.
-This can be uncomfortable for anyone, but it can be dangerous for infants, toddlers, the elderly and those with certain medical conditions.
+- Indoor temperatures can get frigid during prolonged power outages in the winter.
+This can be uncomfortable for anyone, but it can be dangerous for infants, toddlers, the elderly, and those with certain medical conditions.
 Families with at-risk members should know of multiple climate-controlled safe spaces where they can wait for power restoration.

-In the event of a power-related emergency, we recommend that you call the local utility company for your area to report an incident.
-They are responsible for maintaining and repairing the lines, poles, and meters in your area, and need to know when something happens that may require their attention.
+In a power-related emergency, we recommend you call the local utility company for your area to report an incident.
+They are responsible for maintaining and repairing your area's lines, poles, and meters.
+Therefore, they need to know when something happens that may require their attention.